NRG Energy, Inc. [NRG] – How low can NYSE:NRG go? A return to Fundamental Analysis

 Similarly, this company’s Total Asset Turnover is 0.84.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.15 and its Current Ratio is 1.31.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.84, which indicates that it is 5.68% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 27.44.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.84, which indicates that it is 6.26% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 32.52.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is NRG Energy, Inc. [NRG] a Reliable Buy?